-The Clermont Count Public Library wants to help patrons use their imaginations and explore new technologies.
-The Miami Township branch is providing an Ultimaker 2+ 3D printer to help patrons make their creations a reality.
+The Clermont County Public Library wants to help patrons use their imaginations and explore new technologies.
+The Miami Township Branch is providing an Ultimaker 2+ 3D printer to help patrons make their creations a reality.

 How 3D printing works

 A 3D printer transforms a two-dimensional design into a physical object.